 In 1960 in a corridor of F-Divison in Pentridge Prison a young 19- or 20-year-old artist was painting his largest and most important artwork.
-The young Gunai (Kurnai) artist was Elliot Ronald Bull, known as Ronald Bull.
+The young Gunai (Kurnai) artist was Elliot Ronald Bull, known as Ronald Bull, or Ben to his friends and family.
 Nobody is sure about why Bull was in prison; it might been for nothing as F-Division was used for both remand and short-term prisoners.
 He may have been in and out of there a couple of times for minor offences.

 While Bull was in prison painted a mural that is still visible today.
 In it he depicted an idealised Aboriginal camp scene with three lean and muscled men.
 In the background there is a variety of trees and other vegetation.
 The landscape has hidden images of kangaroo heads; something extra in the painting for those with time to look.
 Hidden faces and bodies in the landscape were a feature of Bull’s paintings.